Seeing Your CFO as a Strategic Business Partner [& How This Benefits You]

 In a nutshell, a CFO’s job as a business partner is to ensure that your company can grow and be more profitable.
 They assess its finances and help develop strategies to address its shortcomings and ways to improve outcomes.

 How Do CFOs Support CEOs and Their Financial Strategy?

-CEOs should realize that CFOs have one primary concern: To give the CEO peace of mind when it comes to their financial and operation strategy.
+CEOs should realize that CFOs have one primary concern: To give the CEO peace of mind when it comes to their financial and operational strategy.
 As such, when looking for a CFO as a business partner, you can expect them to help you with the following when it comes to finances.